Data integration of non-probability and probability samples with deterministic predictive mean matching: Main results

-\citet{yang_asymptotic_2020} discussed robustness of the PMM estimator for imputation of item non-response in survey sampling.
-The following Theorem provides conditions when the PMM~A estimator for data integration is consistent (proof is given in Appendix \ref{yhat-yhat-consistency-mis-specified}).
+\citet{yang_asymptotic_2020} discussed the robustness of the PMM estimator for the imputation of item non-response in survey sampling, showing consistency under model misspecification when the support for $m(\bX, \bbeta_0)$ with fixed $\bbeta$ is convex and compact and the missing at random assumption holds.
+The following Theorem provides conditions under which the PMM~A estimator for data integration is consistent under misspecification (the proof is given in the Appendix).